-Xisto Ilimitado by Luis Seabra, former winemaker at Nieeport.
-Bright, focused, fresh and an amazing introduction to the new Douro.
+Xisto Ilimitado by Luis Seabra, a former winemaker at Nieeport.
+Bright, focused, fresh, and an amazing introduction to the new Douro.

 When it comes to grapevines, old is gold.
 António Madeira’s wine is the product of grapevines that are notably old: 50 years old, to be precise.
 Many Dão wine lovers call it “author wine“.
 Call it whatever you’d like, but do yourself a favor and drink a glass or two!